gksoztrk/Composite-Index_Pareto-Frontiers/Data and Results/read me.md

 The file named "AIC_BIC_for_all_years.csv" shows the AIC and BIC for all years to select between the Ordered Probit and Ordered response models.

-The file names "Correlation_HDI_vs_ProposedMethod_for_all_years" shows the correlation between proposed method and traditional HDI over years.
+The file named "Correlation_HDI_vs_ProposedMethod_for_all_years" shows the correlation between proposed method and traditional HDI over years.

-The files named "Robustness_check_comparison_YEAR-YEAR.csv" includes the correlation of the proposed index with the consequitive years.
+The files named "Robustness_check_comparison_YEAR-YEAR.csv" includes the correlation of the proposed index through the consequitive years.